-Recommendation 7.1 Saving the result of a time-consuming analysis before trying to use it in different settings may be a good idea.
+Recommendation 8.1 Saving the result of a time-consuming analysis before trying to use it in different settings may be a good idea.

 Beware that all the existing projects are deleted, even if an error occurs when reading the file.
-Thus, in the GUI, do not hesitate to save the existing projects in some file before loading another file.
+We strongly recommend you save the existing projects before loading another project file.

-7.2 Dependencies between Analyses
+8.2 Dependencies between Analyses

 Usually analyses do have parameters (see Chapter 6).
-Whenever values of parameters changes, results of the analyses may change.
-In order to not display inconsistent results according to the current value of parameters, Frama-C automatically discards results of an analysis when one of the analysis parameters changes.
+Whenever the values of these parameters change, the results of the analyses may also change.
+In order to avoid displaying results that are inconsistent with the current value of parameters, Frama-C automatically discards results of an analysis when one of the analysis parameters changes.